trrapp12/react-jokes-v2/README.md

 🆕 Jokes were presented all at once in an overwhelming list > IMPROVED UI/UX AS PEOPLE CAN NOW CYCLE THROUGH THE JOKES WITH A CLICK INSTEAD OF A SCROLL

----

-A basic static page built using React.

 ### Project v1.0 demonstrates the following:
----

 - [x] Use of JSX
 - [x] Use of basic syntax and architecture of React